BrokenSource/BrokenSource/Docs/get/pypi.md

         ```shell title="Command"
         python -m pdm add broken-source
         ```

+    !!! info annotate "Some Projects or Optionals require specifying a <a href="https://pytorch.org/get-started/locally/" target="_blank">PyTorch</a> flavor (1)"

+    1.  - No sense to me to force any of CUDA, CPU or ROCm
+        - It's a large dependency and not always needed

 ## 🚀 Upgrading
 Simply upgrade dependencies on your Python Package Manager of choice